 Sharan Collins MCouns(Hons), PG Dip, MBACP

 I am a professionally qualified and experienced Psychodynamic Psychotherapist offering psychodynamic therapy and counselling to individuals and supervision to therapists and trainees.
-I have previously worked in the voluntary sector as a therapist and in the establishment and management of a counselling centre in the charity sector.
-I am currently Lead Evening Counsellor at Edinburgh Napier University, a Listening Practice Tutor on the PG Certificate in Counselling at the University of Edinburgh and the Chair of the Sutherland Trust which is a trust that exists to to stimulate and promote psychodynamic thinking in all aspects of life, personal and professional.
+I have previously worked in the voluntary sector as a therapist and in the establishment and management of a counselling centre in the charity sector and in higher education as Lead Evening Counsellor at Edinburgh Napier University.
+I am currently Depute Director of Hope Park Counselling Centre and Clinical Fellow at the University of Edinburgh and the Chair of the Sutherland Trust which is a trust that exists to to stimulate and promote psychodynamic thinking in all aspects of life, personal and professional.

 As part of my ongoing commitment to personal and professional development I have undertaken extensive continued professional development which has included Therapeutic Assessment; Exploring Dynamics of Attachment in Adult Life; The Importance of Infancy and its Implications for Psychotherapy; The Nature of Trauma and Disassociation and Relational Psychotherapy.

 I have a particular interest in the relationship between shame and trauma which is the focus of my PhD.

 Master of Counselling (with Distinction), University of Edinburgh

 PG Diploma in Counselling (with Distinction), University of Edinburgh